tinode/chat/README.md

 Messages to a session generated in response to a specific request contain an `id` field equal to the id of the originating message.
 The `id` is not interpreted by the server.

 Most server to client messages have a `ts` field which is a timestamp when the message was generated by the server.
-Timestamp is in [RFC 3339](https://tools.ietf.org/html/rfc3339) format, timezone is always UTC, precision to milliseconds.

 #### `{data}`